mdyzma/aws-quick-start-HOWTO/markdown/aws-root-account.md

 ![setting-mfa](images/mfa-3.png)

-Scan QR code from authentication app and type two veriffication codes from your authentication app.
+Scan QR code from authentication app and type two verification codes from your authentication app.

-Now in your Security Credentials page you can verify, that MFA device was added to your account.
+Now in your Security Credentials page you can verify that MFA device was added to your account.

 ![mfa-device](images/mfa-device.png)

-At this point you can also check additional security issue, which is disabling/deleting root access keys.
-Since this is new AWS account, `Access keys` secton should be empty.
-If there are any access keys listed in table please remove them.
+At this point you can also check additional security issues, which is disabling/deleting root access keys.
+Since this is a new AWS account, `Access keys` section should be empty.
+If there are any access keys listed in the table please remove them.

 ![access-keys](images/access-keys.png)